+The decision to get a college degree comes with a big financial commitment.
 However, there are many good reasons to go to college, including career stability.
-According to a 2018 study conducted by the Association of American Colleges and Universities, 82 percent of executives and 75 percent of hiring managers believe that a college education is very important or absolutely essential.
+A survey conducted by the Association of American Colleges and Universities (AACU) found that 87 percent of employers agree that getting a college degree is either definitely worth it or probably worth it.

-Beyond the job market, there are many benefits that come alongside higher education.
-When determining whether it’s the right step for you, take into account these seven reasons to consider going to college.
+Beyond the job market, take into account these seven reasons to consider going to college.

 7 reasons to attend college